-The legendary Torlonia Collection, considered among the world's most important private collections of Greek-Roman classical art, will at last come to light after being largely hidden away for more than 70 years.
+The legendary Torlonia Collection, considered among the world's most important private collections of Greek-Roman classical art, at last comes to light after being largely hidden away for more than 70 years.

-Villa Caffarelli, a newly-restored exhibition space in Rome's Capitoline Museums, will display 92 pieces from the priceless collection of 620 ancient sculptures in a blockbuster show entitled The Torlonia Marbles: Collecting Masterpieces.
+Villa Caffarelli, a newly-restored exhibition space in Rome's Capitoline Museums, displays 92 pieces from the priceless collection of 620 ancient sculptures in a blockbuster show entitled The Torlonia Marbles: Collecting Masterpieces.

 The revered collection, amassed between the 15th- and 19th centuries, comprises marble, bronze and alabaster statues, busts, bas-reliefs and sarcophagi dating to the ancient Roman era.

 The treasure trove combines several collections acquired by the aristocratic Torlonia family, notably that of another noble family, the Albani; the sculptor and celebrated restorer Bartolomeo Cavaceppi; and the collector Vincenzo Giustiniani.

 The Torlonia's unrivalled collection was added to further thanks to excavations on the family’s vast estates around Rome, such as Roma Vecchia on Via Latina, the Villa di Massenzio and Villa dei Quintili, as well as at Porto, Sabina and Tuscia.

 For the first time since the 1940s, the general public will now be able to see the Torlonia collection in person - rather than books - in this new show curated by Salvatore Settis and Carlo Gasparri.

 The exhibition is laid out in five different sections, charting the history and evolution of the so-called 'collection of collections.'